olger-oeselg-bb/workshop-happy-paws/workshop/business-analyst/README.md

   - Benefits for stakeholders (efficiency, transparency, trust)
 - Presentation should be **non-technical, easy to understand**, and persuasive.

+Learn more about prompting from the [Prompting Guide](./ba-prompting-guide.md)

 ---

 ## Deliverables